saifalfalah/react-handbook/content/react-presentational-vs-container-components/index.md

 As a way to simplify the distinction, we can say **presentational components are concerned with the look**, **container components are concerned with making things work**.

-For example, this is a presentational components.
+For example, this is a presentational component.
 It gets data from its props, and just focuses on showing an element:

 ```js
 const Users = props => (